hartwigmedical/hmftools/sage/README.md

 ### SNV / MNV

-Any passing SNVs that are phased with and part of a passing somatic MNV are filtered with `dedup`.
+Any passing SNVs that are phased with and contribute to a passing somatic MNV are filtered with `dedup`.

-In the special case where the MNV is comprised of both somatic and germline SNVs, additional logic applies.
+If the MNV is comprised of both somatic and germline SNVs, additional logic applies.
 Typically, the MNV will be filtered, except when the MNV is in a coding region and impacts more than one base of the same codon impacted by the SNV.
 In this case the SNV is filtered to capture the functional impact of the mixed somatic and germline variant.